hyosung11/Launch-School/journal.md

 14:48 Finished Sprint 1 Review.
 Working on Sprint 1 Retrospective.

 15:27 Finished Sprint 2 Planning session.
 Now I need to make cards in Trello for Sprint 2.
 I enjoy this.

+15:58 Watching Mandy Cheang's video [Use what you know: A journey into metacognition ...](https://www.youtube.com/watch?v=6bWY8zSMFOo)

+Summary

+* Metacognition can deepen learning
+* Understand what you need from your study tools
+* Typora is a markdown editor
+* Anki is a spaced repetition flashcard program
+* Retrieval practice helps with retaining information
+* It's OK to not know what you need at first
+* Learning how to learn is a process

+18:15 Finished Lesson 2 Assignments 1-4.